Sylius/Sylius/components/Taxonomy/index.rst

 Taxonomy
 ========

 Basic taxonomies library for any PHP application.
+Taxonomies work similarly to the distinction of species in the fauna and flora and their aim is to help the store owner manage products.

 .. toctree::
-   :numbered:
+   :maxdepth: 2

    installation
+   basic_usage
    models
-   summary
+   interfaces